Kissing Bug Facts & Information

 Insecticide applications on the outside property can help keep kissing bugs from entering the home.
 Your local pest control professional can select the appropriate insecticides according to the situation.
-Your technician may also remove any animal nesting sites that may attract these bugs.
+Your Pro may also remove any animal nesting sites that may attract these bugs.

 Behavior, Diet & Habits